-In this lesson, we’ll be covering forehand groundstroke technique and drills.
+In this lesson, we’ll be covering tennis forehand technique and drills.
 After reading this, you will walk away with actionable items for you to use on the court and improve your forehand.
-Here is what you will learn.

 To hit your forehand, like everything else in tennis, it will start with your footwork and positioning.
 You’ll want to make sure your feet are pointed towards the right, and your feet should be between a 45 and 90-degree angle from the net.

 David Ferrer’s feet are pointed to the right, and if you put a yardstick in front of his feet, it would make about a 45-degree angle from the net.
 Beginner players may want to bring the left foot even further forward.